philip-peterson/algorithms-etcetera/README.md

 What is this?
 =============

-It's a collection of explanations about the usefulness, applicability, etc. of various data structures and algorithms I encounter.
+It's a collection of explanations about the usefulness, applicability, etc. of various data structures and algorithms I encounter, as well as implementations thereof.
 Mostly a sandbox for me to practice implementing them, so as to understand them myself.

 Note about lack of Pythonicity